 Finally, enter a rollup formula to determine how Airtable should summarize this field.
 The

-SUM(values) formula will add up the totals in a numeric field type (e.g. number, currency, etc.).
-In rollup formulas, the term
+SUM(values) formula will add up the total of a numeric field type (e.g. number, currency, etc.).
+In rollup formulas, the variable

-values automatically refers to the values of the chosen field in your linked records.
+values automatically refers to the entered data values of the chosen field in your linked records.

 SUM() portion of the formula represents the function that formula must perform.